 Born in 1985 in Aix-en-Provence, lives and works in Paris.

-Graduated from Villa Arson in Nice in 2007, he develops a practice centered on the very nature of images and the relationships they have with space and time.
-He presented his works in several solo shows : in 2015 at Glassbox in Paris and in 2018 at Sessions, artist run space in Marseille.
-His last solo show Daytime TV, happened in May 2019 in the art center Les Bains-Douches in Alençon.
+Graduated from Villa Arson in Nice in 2007, he has been developing an art practice centered on the very nature of images and the relationships they have with space and time.
+His work has been featured in several solo shows, including in 2015 at Glassbox in Paris, and in 2018 at Sessions, an artist-run space in Marseille.
+His last solo show, Daytime TV, took place in May 2019 at the art center Les Bains-Douches in Alençon.